webtactics/jamestaylorsolicitor.com.au/pages/about.md

 ---
 layout: layouts/default.njk
-title: James Taylor Bathurst Solicitor
+title: About James Taylor Bathurst Solicitor
 description: James Taylor Bathurst Solicitor – Criminal and Family Law Lawyer offering specialist advice and or representation in Criminal and Family Law matters and services in all areas of law including Conveyancing, Wills Probate and Administration.
 section: about
 class: about